RefactoringTools/wrangler/README.txt

 Emacs.

-Wrangler is supposed to be installed as part of Distel, therefore this snapshot includes both and the current snapshot of Wrangler (Wrangler-0.2). **** Please NOTE: the Distel included in this snapshot refers to Distel-3.3, NOT the cvs version from distel.googlecode.com ****
+Wrangler is supposed to be installed as part of Distel, therefore this snapshot includes both Distel and the current snapshot of Wrangler (Wrangler-0.3).

+**** Please NOTE: the Distel included in this snapshot refers to the cvs version from distel.googlecode.com.

-Wrangler 0.2 is still a prototype, made available so you can play with basic refactoring support for Erlang, and give us feedback or bug reports.
+Wrangler 0.4 is still a prototype, made available so you can play with basic refactoring support for Erlang, and give us feedback or bug reports.